MateusRodolfo/magforce/README.md

 # magforce
 [GitHub](https://github.com/MateusRodolfo/magforce) for more information.

-Codes developed during Rodolfo's internship at LNCMI.

-Development of a free python3 library for easy calculation and plotting of magnetic forces.
+Free Python3 library for easy calculation and plotting of magnetic forces.

 Made by [Mateus Rodolfo](https://www.linkedin.com/in/mateusgrodolfo/) during an internship at LNCMI (CNRS) supervised by Eric Beaugnon.